-- ID PK, BigInt (8 Bytes) The primary key of the table used as reference by the system. - TagName NVarchar The name of all the tags configured to "normalized" databases on Historian - NotSync Int (4 Bytes) Not used for this release.
-Created expecting future changes and new features.
+- ID PK, BigInt (8 Bytes) The primary key of the table used as a reference by the system. - TagName NVarchar The name of all the tags configured to "normalized" databases on the Historian. - NotSync Int (4 Bytes) Not used for this release.
+It was created for future changes and new features.